Skip to main content

 -d PATH or --directory PATH-Directory to store the .asb backup files in.
 If the directory does not exist, it will be created before use.
 Mandatory, unless --output-file or --estimate is given.

--o PATH or --output-file PATH-The single file to write the backup to. - means stdout.
+-o PATH or --output-file PATH-Single file to write the backup to. - means stdout.
 Mandatory, unless --directory or --estimate is given.

 -q DESIRED-PREFIX